Site firewall settings

 If you want to only allow data from your site and use both the root domain and subdomains, you'd allow:

-And that would could all subdomains and your root domain.
+And that would cover all subdomains and your root domain.

 If you still have questions or require help with anything, please reach out to us and we'll happily get things sorted out for you.